Medicines to Treat Pituitary Tumors

 Pegvisomant (Somavert) works by blocking the action of growth hormone (GH) on other cells.
 It's very effective in lowering blood IGF-1 levels, but it doesn’t block GH secretion by the pituitary gland.
 It also doesn't shrink pituitary tumors, so regular MRIs are needed to make sure the tumor isn't growing.

-This drug is injected under the skin, typically once a day, but over time it may be given less often, such as every other day.
+This drug is injected under the skin, typically once a day, but over time it might be given less often, such as every other day.
 It can be used alone, along with a somatostatin analog, or along with cabergoline (see below).

 Pegvisomant tends to have few side effects, but it can lower blood sugar levels and cause mild liver damage in some people.

-Dopamine agonists such as cabergoline or bromocriptine, described in more detail above in “Drugs for lactotroph adenomas (prolactinomas),” can reduce GH levels in some people, although they don’t seem to be as effective as somatostatin analogs.
-Higher doses are needed for these tumors than for prolactinomas, and some people have trouble with the side effects they can cause (discussed above).
+Higher doses are needed for these tumors than for prolactinomas, and some people have trouble with the side effects they can cause.
 An advantage of these drugs is that they can be taken as a pill.

 Drugs for corticotroph adenomas (ACTH-secreting tumors)

 Surgery is typically the preferred treatment for these tumors, if possible.
-Medicines are not usually part of treatment for these tumors unless surgery and radiation therapy don’t work or are not good options.
-(Medicines can also sometimes be used while waiting for radiation to take effect, which can often take many months.)
+Medicines can be used to treat Cushing disease if surgery and radiation therapy don’t work or are not good options.
+Medicines can also sometimes be used to control cortisol levels while waiting for radiation to work, which can often take many months.

-• Steroidogenesis inhibitors can be used to keep the adrenal gland from making cortisol, but they don’t affect the pituitary tumor itself.
+Steroidogenesis inhibitors can be used to keep the adrenal gland from making cortisol, but they don’t affect the pituitary tumor itself.
 These drugs include osilodrostat (Isturisa), ketoconazole, levoketoconazole, etomidate, metyrapone, and mitotane.
-These drugs can sometimes be helpful after surgery or radiation (or if surgery is not an option), but they can often be hard to take because of their side effects.
+These drugs can sometimes lower cortisol levels too much, which can lead to side effects such as feeling very tired, nausea, low blood pressure, dizziness, and loss of appetite.

-• Mifepristone is a cortisol receptor blocker.
+Mifepristone is a cortisol receptor blocker.
 It limits the effects of cortisol on other tissues in the body.
-This drug can help treat high blood sugar levels in people with Cushing’s disease, but it doesn’t affect the pituitary tumor itself.
+This drug can help treat high blood sugar levels in people with Cushing disease, but it doesn’t affect the pituitary tumor itself.
 It can have serious side effects and requires close monitoring.

 Drugs for thyrotroph adenomas (thyrotropin [TSH]-secreting tumors)